JoshuaBurt1/CHU_android/README.md

 # Camel Health Union (CHU) Android application.
+Two issue can cause http request failures:
+1. The fitbitAccessToken located in HomeFramework needs to be refreshed every 8 hours. https://dev.fitbit.com/build/reference/web-api/troubleshooting-guide/oauth2-tutorial/
-- If https://chu-server.onrender.com/ is running, all that is needed is to download these files, open in Android Studio, then transfer to your phone.
+2. If https://chu-server.onrender.com/ is running, all that is needed is to download these files, open in Android Studio, then transfer to your phone.
 - If https://chu-server.onrender.com/ is not running or has high latency, then the recommended approach is to download CHU_server, deploy in your own Render instance with your own MongoDB connection string.

 # Setup